Overview

 Co-founder and Key Artist-Researcher (2024-present)

-Our work centres Indigenous knowledge and cultural accountability, long-term place-based commitment, and interdisciplinary collaboration that bridges creative practice, marine science, and environmental advocacy.
-Current projects include "Sounding the Great Southern Reef" (2025-2026, Creative Australia), partnering with Monash Performing Arts Centre, Great Southern Reef Foundation, Bowerbird Collective, The Waterways Network, and Indigenous marine conservation organisations.
+Our work centres cultural accountability, long-term place-based commitment, and interdisciplinary collaboration that bridges creative practice, marine science, and environmental advocacy.
+Current projects include "Sounding the Great Southern Reef" (2025-2026, Creative Australia), partnering with Monash Performing Arts Centre, Great Southern Reef Foundation, Bowerbird Collective, and The Waterways Network.

 Submergency proposes that creative practice can contribute meaningfully to marine conservation communication and community environmental literacy when grounded in sustained relationships with specific places and genuine partnerships across disciplines and knowledge systems.